FIAP-SOAT-G20/FIAP-TechChallenge-Fase2/docs/tc2-validation-testing.md

 ```

 > [!NOTE]
-> The list of orders should return them ordered with the following rule:
+> The list of orders should be sorted by the following criteria:
 > 1. READY > PREPARING > RECEIVED;
 > 2. Older orders first and newer orders last;
 > 3. Orders with status COMPLETED should not appear in the list.